0xjjpa/Geomit/README.md

 3. Continue working as you would normally, ignoring Geomit.
 Every time you perform a commit, Geomit will retrieve your location, see if there's a `contributors.geojson` file already and add yours, or create a new one if there's none.

+## Security

+Anyone (or anything) listening to Geomit's TCP port can retrieve the communication between Geomit and the Pre-commit hook, thus, obtaining your location.
+Although a security protocol was considered in order to hinder this problem, your shouldn't be sharing your location in a Github repository to begin with if security it's a main concern for you.

 ## Limitations

 Geomit requires the usage of Ruby for connecting to TCP as part of a Pre-commit hook.
 Future releases might include other languages version.